-- Being studied in a wide variety of areas especially in communications networks. - Compared well with other algorithms in performing clustering and sorting of data. - Used in swarms of robots for prey Fraction of Alive Nodes retrieval, movement in rough terrain, and measuring complex areas. - Other optimization problems: sequential ordering, quadratic assignment, vehicle routing, scheduling, graph coloring problem and partitioning. - C.Srisathapornphat and C.Shen, Comp.
+- Being studied in a wide variety of areas especially in communications networks. - Compared well with other algorithms in performing clustering and sorting of data. - Used in swarms of robots for prey Fraction of Alive Nodes retrieval, movement in rough terrain, and measuring complex areas. - Other optimization problems: sequential ordering, quadratic assignment, vehicle routing, scheduling, graph coloring problem and partitioning. - $^2$ C.Srisathapornphat and C.Shen, Comp.
 Comm.
 Net., Proc.
-ICCCN 2003, p 32-37 (2003).
-J.Handl, J.Knowles, and M.Dorigo, On the Performance of ant-based clustering, accepted for publication.
+ICCCN 2003, p 32-37 (2003). - J.Handl, J.Knowles, and M.Dorigo, On the Performance of ant-based clustering in Design and application of hybrid intelligent systems, IOS Press Amsterdam (2003).